-The REIT is authorized to issue an unlimited number of Units.
+The REIT is authorized to issue an unlimited number of REIT Units.

-Each Unit is transferable and represents an equal, undivided beneficial interest in the REIT and any distributions from the REIT, whether of net income, net realized capital gains (other than such gains allocated and distributed to redeeming holders of Units) or other amounts and, in the event of the termination or winding-up of the REIT, in the net assets of the REIT remaining after satisfaction of all liabilities.
-All Units rank among themselves equally without discrimination, preference or priority and entitle the holder thereof to receive notice of, to attend and to one vote at all meetings of holders of Units and holders of Special Voting Units or in respect of any written resolution thereof.
+Each REIT Unit is transferable and represents an equal, undivided beneficial interest in the REIT and any distributions from the REIT, whether of net income, net realized capital gains (other than such gains allocated and distributed to redeeming holders of REIT Units) or other amounts and, in the event of the termination or winding-up of the REIT, in the net assets of the REIT remaining after satisfaction of all liabilities.
+All REIT Units rank equally among themselves without discrimination, preference or priority and entitle the holder thereof to receive notice of, to attend and to one vote at all meetings of holders of REIT Units and holders of Special Voting Units (as defined below) or in respect of any written resolution thereof.

-Holders of Units are entitled to receive distributions from the REIT (whether of net income, net realized capital gains or other amounts) if, as and when declared by the Board.
-Upon the termination or winding-up of the REIT, holders of Units will participate equally with respect to the distribution of the remaining assets of the REIT after payment of all liabilities.
+Holders of REIT Units are entitled to receive distributions from the REIT (whether of net income, net realized capital gains or other amounts) if, as and when declared by the Board.
+Upon the termination or winding-up of the REIT, holders of REIT Units will participate equally with respect to the distribution of the remaining assets of the REIT after payment of all liabilities.
 Such distribution may be made in cash, as a distribution in kind, or both, all as the Board in its sole discretion may determine.
-Units have no associated conversion or retraction rights.
-No person is entitled, as a matter of right, to any pre-emptive right to subscribe for or acquire any Unit, except for Dilawri as set out in the Exchange Agreement entered into on closing of the IPO between the REIT and certain members of the Dilawri Group, pursuant to which, such members of the Dilawri Group have been granted, among other things, certain rights to participate in future offerings of the REIT.
+REIT Units have no associated conversion or retraction rights.
+No person is entitled, as a matter of right, to any pre-emptive right to subscribe for or acquire any REIT Unit, except for Dilawri as set out in the Exchange Agreement entered into on closing of the IPO between the REIT and certain members of the Dilawri Group, pursuant to which, such members of the Dilawri Group have been granted, among other things, certain rights to participate in future offerings of the REIT.